Shaaali/identity-apps/docs/guides/organization/self-service/asgardeo-user/my-account.md

-# My Account for the owner and collaborators
+# My Account for owners and collaborators

 Asgardeo provides the [My Account portal](https://myaccount.asgardeo.io) to help you manage your account by yourself and easily access and manage your information from anywhere.